A Safe Food Ingredient

 Fact: Sucralose is safe for the environment Details >>

 As part of the safety assessment of sucralose, a number of environmental studies were undertaken in order to ensure that sucralose has no adverse impact on the environment.
 The environmental studies clearly demonstrated that sucralose is not harmful to plants or wildlife and does not bioaccumulate.
 Moreover, sucralose does not interfere with the sewage treatment process.
 Sucralose is inherently biodegradable.
 In soil, sucralose breaks down to salt, water and carbon dioxide.
+For more, the Calorie Control Council sat down with Duane Huggett, PhD for a Question and Answer session.

 Download: Sucralose Fact Sheet